Manavrdx/LinkedList-implementaion/README.md

 # LinkedList-implementaion
-Implemented a LinkedList and performing basic operations
+Implemented a LinkedList in Java and performing basic operations